 Off-Balance Sheet Arrangements

-We currently have no debt.
-Capital lease obligations as of December 31, 2013 and 2012 were not material.
+We currently have no debt or capital leases.
 We have operating leases for our office facilities.
 We do not have any off-balance sheet arrangements as such term is defined in rules promulgated by the SEC.

 Cash Flows